5 takeaways from the latest United Nations climate change report

-The more than 2,000-page document is rife with devastating details about the toll of rising sea levels, scorching heat and escalating natural disasters.
+The more than 3,500-page document is rife with devastating details about the toll of rising sea levels, scorching heat and escalating natural disasters.
 Here are five key points from the report about what the world stands to lose and all that can still be salvaged.

 A certain amount of suffering is inevitable, though adaptation can help